• Skip to primary navigation

 This sauce is a classic comfort food.
 It's on the table in under 45 minutes and makes for an excellent meal for one, dinner for the family, or dish for a party.
 No one will ever be disappointed if you bring this dish over.

-More traditional Italian sauces: Not-so-secret Bolognese sauce, Classic Linguine Alla Puttanesca, Creamy Pesto Shrimp Pasta, Italian Short Ribs with Gnocchi, and The Not-So-Secret Sunday Sauce.
+More traditional Italian sauces: Authentic Bolognese sauce, Classic Linguine Alla Puttanesca, Creamy Pesto Shrimp Pasta, Italian Short Ribs with Gnocchi, and The Not-So-Secret Sunday Sauce.

 This sauce would also be an interesting alternative on an Eggplant Parm Sandwich!